dollins/Salesforce-Mate/README.md

 - [x] TypeScript for whole project.
 - [x] Build all app together with VUE.
 SetUp is done.
 - [X] Add SLDS SASS package.
+- [X] Add Credentials, Event and Setting types to the project as basic building stone.
+Basically all the data stored by the app.